Managing N Kubernetes clusters

 - Hosting providers for K8s-as-a-Service

-SUSE has a strong commercial presence in Italy, and the SUSE Linux Enterprise + Rancher combination is a reference enterprise offering.
+SUSE has a strong commercial presence in Italy, and the natural path is that SUSE Linux Enterprise + Rancher becomes a reference enterprise offering.